 Finally, for the mayor, the motivation is more complex.
-First, if the secretary get promotion, there is higher probability for the mayor to succeed as the secretary if mayor is qualified, which means by helping secretary manipulate GDP growth, mayor could slightly increase the probability of getting promoted to secretary.
-Even though we found there's no significant correlation between mayor's promotion and GDP performance in Section 5, it could because only very limited number of secretaries get promoted to primary vice-provincial-position at the same time mayors of same city are qualified for promotion.
-Second, the mayor would consider their own future in the succeeding years, which means over-report GDP growth will increase future cost of manipulation after succeeding as secretary.
+First, if the Secretary get promotion, there is higher probability for the mayor to succeed as the Secretary if mayor is qualified, which means by helping Secretary manipulate GDP growth, Mayor could slightly increase the probability of getting promoted to Secretary.
+Even though we found there's no significant correlation between Mayor's promotion and GDP performance in Section 5, it could because only very limited number of Secretaries get promoted to primary vice-provincial-position at the same time Mayors of same city are qualified for promotion.
+Second, the mayor would consider their own future in the succeeding years, which means over-report GDP growth will increase future cost after succeeding as secretary.
 Third, if mayor choose not to cooperate with secretary, there would be social cost.

-For simplicity, here I focus on a special case about what mayors would do when the secretary of same city at age 55.
+For simplicity, here I focus on a special case about what Mayors would do when the secretary of same city at age 55.
 From previous sub-section, we know secretary would have high incentive to bump the GDP performance at age 55.
 More importantly, compare to secretaries younger than 55, secretary at age 55 would be more likely to leave the office in next one or two years.
-As a result, even if secretary at age 55 didn't get a promotion next year, it would be very likely for the mayor to succeed as secretary in next one or two years.
-Then we could assume the GDP performance will have no influence on mayor's promotion.
+As a result, even if secretary at age 55 didn't get a promotion next year, it would be very likely for the Mayor to succeed as secretary in next one of two years.
+Then we could assume the GDP performance will have no influence on Mayor's promotion.

-Then the utility function of mayor when the secretary she paired with at age 55 is:
+Then the utility function of Mayor when the Secretary she work with at age 55 is: